 Stir: this chocolate ice cream mixture may become very thick after chilling, so give it a thorough and vigorous stirring with a rubber spatula to loosen it; this will allow it to churn for longer and to acquire a better texture.

-So if you are after fluffy, mousse-like ice cream, take the time to bring the ice cream mixture to a pourable consistency before churning it.
+So if you are after fluffy ice cream, take the time to bring the ice cream mixture to a pourable consistency before churning it.